Quantum Tokens for Digital Signatures: Security in the Oracle Model

 \subsection{The Oracle Model}

 In the oracle model, we assume that we start with a single copy of the state $\ket{A}$ and have quantum query access to an oracle for membership in the spaces $A$ and $A^\perp$.

 To provide quantum query access, we allow the algorithm to apply the reversible (unitary) version of the unified membership function $\IAH$ (see Eq.~\eqref{eq:IAH}).
-Formally, $U_{A^*}$ acts on a Hilbert space whose basis states are triples $(a,x,p)$ with $a\in\mathbb{F}_2^n$ and $x,p\in\{0,1\}$; we then define $U_{A^*}$ by: $U_{A^*}\ket{a,p,x}=\ket{a,p,\IAH(a,p) \oplus x}$.
-In other words, $p$ controls whether the access is to the $A$ oracle or the $A^\perp$ oracle, $a$ dictates the vector whose membership is to be checked, and the output is XORed with $x$.
+Formally, $U_{A^*}$ acts on a Hilbert space whose basis states are triples $(a,x,p)$ with $a\in\mathbb{F}_2^n$ and $x,p\in\{0,1\}$; we then define \nom{$U_{A^*}$}{A quantum unitary which can be used to query membership in $A$ and $A^\perp$} by its action on these basis states, which we define to be

+The interpretation of this is that the bit $p$ controls whether the access is to the $A$ oracle or the $A^\perp$ oracle, $a$ dictates the vector whose membership is to be checked, and the bit $x$ stores the output (for reversibility reasons, the output is XORed with $x$).
+We will further extend this unitary $U_{A^*}$ to act on a larger space with more registers; $U_{A^*}$ will simply act as identity on the other registers.

 We wish to use a quantum algorithm to produce two elements $(a,b)\in \Lambda(A)$.
 The cost of the algorithm will be the number of calls it makes to the oracle $U_{A^*}$.